immoeinyadollahi/work.trading/Management/Risk.md

    use lower risks for lower probability trades when your in heavy drawdown

 7. after each refinement in your profitable edge , like before start with lower risk levels and raise it gradually after getting comfortable with new tweaks and results

+* 8. you can also use fixed risk amount instead of dynamic risk management.
+ * consistency & sustainability in the market are more important than risk management system.
+ * you can use any type of risk management system which fits with your personality